- You have the right to considerate and respectful care.

 - You have a right to every respect and consideration of your privacy and individuality as it relates to your social, religious, spiritual, economic, class, age, mental, emotional, physical, political, cultural, racial, ethnic, gender, sex, sexual orientation and psychological well being.

 - You have a right to question, modify and disregard any therapeutic suggestions that I may make for you.
-It is most helpful to your therapy and my work with you if you inform me of what is and is not working for you.
+It is most helpful to your work and my work with you if you inform me of what is and is not working for you.

 - You have a right to reasonable responses to your requests.

-- To make and keep your therapy appointments, to cancel appointments with reasonable notice, and to reschedule your appointments.
+- To make and keep your appointments, to cancel appointments with reasonable notice, and to reschedule your appointments.